Learn about free on-demand learning

 The best care starts with the best information

-Back pain is just that—pain in the back.
-It can be localized to the lumbar spine or may radiate into the legs below the knee (sciatica).
+Back pain is just that - pain in the back.
+It can be localized to the lumbar spine or may radiate into the buttocks and/or legs below the knee (sciatica).
 Most episodes of back pain are caused by mechanical disorders.
 On occasion, “Oh my aching back,” can signal systemic illnesses that generate very real pain.
 In fact, back pain is associated with over 60 illnesses and can result in serious disability and escalating medical bills.
-The good news is about half of individuals with low back pain improve within a week or two, and 90 percent of these episodes are resolved in eight weeks.
+The good news is about half of individuals with low back pain improve within a week or two, and 90% of these episodes are resolved in eight weeks.

 As a rule, most episodes of back pain are caused by mechanical disorders associated with overuse of the back and spine, or the gradual changes associated with aging.
-In about 10 percent of the cases, back pain is caused by a systemic illness.
+In about 10% of the cases, back pain is caused by a systemic illness.

-The disorders affecting the low back can be divided into mechanical and systemic disorders.
+The disorders affecting the lower back can be divided into mechanical and systemic disorders.
 Mechanical disorders that can result in back pain include:

 Systemic disorders that can lead to back pain include ankylosing spondylitis, osteoporosis, tumors and spinal infections.

 While excessive exercise should be discontinued until the pain is relieved, there are exercises that can help reduce pain.
-These include flexion exercises (bending forward) for pain with standing, and extension exercises (bending backwards) for pain made worse with sitting.
-Forward bending exercises are helpful for back pain with standing.
+Pain management exercises may include flexion exercises (bending forward) and extension exercises (bending backwards) for pain.
+Stretching and strengthening exercises.

 Five- to ten-minute ice massages applied to a painful area within the first 48 hours of pain onset can help relieve pain as can heat, which relaxes the muscles.
 Heat should be used to treat back pains that last longer than 48 hours.
 Over-the-counter pain relievers such as aspirin, acetaminophen and non-steroidal anti-inflammatory drugs (NSAIDS) are frequently adequate to control episodes of back pain, and muscle relaxants may help those with limited motion secondary to muscle tightness.

-Massage therapy has proven helpful for those with chronic muscular pain, and some patients with back pain localized to the lumbar spine have been known to benefit from manipulation of the spine.
+Massage therapy has proven helpful for those with chronic muscular pain, and some patients with mechanical back pain of the cervical, thoracic and/or lumbar spine have been known to benefit from manipulation of the spine.

 A small minority of low back pain patients, particularly those with leg pain due to a herniated intervertebral disc, spinal stenosis, or tumors affecting structures in the spine will require surgery.
 Surgery for disc replacement is limited to a very small group of individuals with disc damage and no other abnormality.

-Reviewed May 2015.
-Written by David Borenstein, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.
+Reviewed March 2017 by by Jan K Richardson, MD, and reviewed by the American College of Rheumatology Communications and Marketing Committee.